dagu3371/tech-test-2018/README.md

 We incentivise a new customers first bag of coffee because we know our coffee is incredible We have a range of incentives to entice new customers

+- Discount: A percentage off
+- Credit: A monetry value off

 *This is a high level overview to set the context for this test*

 Your task